mbookham7/ledger-k8s-demo/README.md

-# Deploy Roach Bank into Kubernetes
+# Deploy Ledger into Kubernetes

 Roach Bank represents a full-stack, financial accounting ledger demo running on [CockroachDB](https://www.cockroachlabs.com/) and PostgreSQL.
 It's designed to demonstrate the safety and liveness properties of a globally deployed,